 Attend resume workshops, drop-ins and other career support offered through the Career Centre and/or KPE Student Support Services

 Use online tools such as Zety to help format your resume

 - Submit your rankings, resume, and application

-All components of your application for in-field learning placements were due by Monday, June 20, 2022 at 5 p.m.
+All components of your application for in-field learning placements are due by Monday, June 19, 2023 at 5 p.m.
 In order for your application to be processed, all components must be submitted.
 You are able to update your rankings and application as often as you would like prior to this date.

 - Reach out to all mentors you have been matched with to set up an interview